Resort Cornice Danger

 Cornice Structure

 The image below shows Fred's Mountain's North-East face.
 This is the terrain you would be standing directly over should you not follow our mountain safety guidelines.
-These are 500-foot cliffs with over 1000 feet of vertical drop.
+Immediately past our rope lines on Freds, Peaked and Marys lies these 500-foot cliffs with over 1000 foot of vertical drops.
 The probability of surviving a fall is unlikely.
+Do not step one foot outside our roplines.

 Cornice on North-East face of Fred’s Mountain